FCOO/promise-list/README.md

 		resolve       : FUNCTION(data, options) //Function to handle the loaded data, OR resolve       : FUNCTION([]data, options) //Function to handle the loaded data (multi)
 		promiseOptions: OBJECT //Individual options for Promise.getTYPE
+		wait		  : BOOLEAN.
+If true the rest of the added promises will be loaded after resolve is called.
-		reload        : NUMBER OR BOOLEAN //If given the file will be reloaded every reload minutes (reload = true => 60 minutes) }
+						Makes if possible for resolve to add new files or data to the list reload        : NUMBER OR BOOLEAN //If given the file will be reloaded every reload minutes (reload = true => 60 minutes) }